cornellius-gp/gpytorch/docs/source/variational.rst

    :members:

-Variational Strategies for Multi-Ouptut Functions
+Variational Strategies for Multi-Output Functions
 ---------------------------------------------------

 These are special :obj:`~gpytorch.variational._VariationalStrategy` objects that return